-At Point Baptiste, you can find both white and black sand beaches along with gorgeous views out to the sea where you can see as far as neighboring Guadeloupe.
-It’s nearby to Dominica’s famous red rocks, as well as the Point Baptiste Chocolate, where you can stop in for a tour afterward!
+At Pointe Baptiste, you can find white and black sand beaches and gorgeous views out to the sea, where you can see as far as neighboring Guadeloupe.
+It’s nearby to Dominica’s famous red rocks and the Point Baptiste Chocolate, where you can stop in for a tour afterward.

 7. Champagne Beach Dominica

-The warm water attracts local marine, making this a great place to go snorkeling with tropical fish.
+The warm water attracts local marine, so it’s a great place to snorkel with tropical fish.
 We even saw an eagle ray here!
-If you’re a diver, be sure to go scuba diving here as you can fully immerse yourself in the bubbles and touch the hot spring vents.
+If you’re a diver, be sure to go scuba diving here, as you can fully immerse yourself in the bubbles and touch the hot spring vents.
 It’s such a unique experience!

-The beach itself is a long stretch of black sand, rocky at parts.
-Some of it is soft though, so bring a towel and layout for the afternoon and enjoy the surrounding scenery.
+The beach is a long stretch of black sand, rocky in parts.
+Some of it is soft, so bring a towel and layout for the afternoon and enjoy the scenery.

 8. Scott’s Head